Hawkpraveen/Day-20-Task-2/README.md

 This repo contains the day 20 task-2 of the MERN Stack.

-Task-Built a page where user can enter a word for its meaning and audio for hearing aid.
+Task-Built a dictionary page with audio for pronounciation aid.

 Using Fetch method and Promise handling by then.